List of Legends of Tomorrow characters: Rip Hunter

 Rip Hunter (portrayed by Arthur Darvill; main: seasons 1–2; recurring: season 3; guest: season 7) is a roguish time traveler and leader of the team as well as former Time Master, who hides the strains of being responsible for history itself behind a façade of charm and wit.
-His goal is to defeat Vandal Savage in order to save the world and his family.
+His goal is to defeat Vandal Savage to save the world and his family.
 He and Savage are archenemies throughout the timeline.
 Aiden Longworth portrays a young Rip Hunter.

 In season two, after giving himself false memories and identity for the sake of protecting the Spear of Destiny, Rip is captured and brainwashed into joining the Legion of Doom; he attempts to rewrite his and his family's fate with the Spear.
 He is also revealed to be an ally to a future variant of Barry Allen, whose younger self operates as the Flash in the present.
 By the end of the season, Rip regains his memories and leaves the Legends, feeling he has nothing left to teach them.

 In season three, after leaving the Waverider for only 15 minutes in the Legends' time, Rip meets the team again in 2017.
 During the five years that have passed in Rip's time, he has set up the Time Bureau to replace the Time Masters and correct the anachronisms caused by the Legends.
 In the season finale, Rip sacrifices his life to stop Mallus.
 Darvill became a recurring actor for season three.

-In season seven, Gideon encounters a memory of Rip at the time when she suffers a virus.
+In season seven, Gideon encounters a memory of Rip while suffering from a virus.
 It was also revealed that Rip altered her programming so that she would interact with the Legends better.

 Sara Lance / White Canary

-Sara Lance (portrayed by Caity Lotz as an adult; seasons 1-7; Emily Murden as a young girl) is a Star City vigilante and former League of Assassins member who initially suffered from rage issues after being resurrected by the mystical Lazarus Pit.
+Sara Lance (portrayed by Caity Lotz as an adult; seasons 1–7; Emily Murden as a young girl) is a Star City vigilante and former League of Assassins member who initially suffered from rage issues after being resurrected by the mystical Lazarus Pit.
 After Rip Hunter's disappearance, she takes over as captain of the Waverider, and maintained the role even when he returned and left again to found the Time Bureau.

 The character was first introduced on Arrow.

 She is loosely based on the DC Comics characters Black Canary and White Canary.